telerik/ajax-docs/controls/captcha/troubleshooting/missing-image.md

 You should ensure that you have properly defined the HttpHandler that serves the captcha image in the `web.config` file (**Example 1**).

->caption **Example 1**: Configure the HttpHandler that serves the CAPTCHA <<Comment: According to the official site http://www.captcha.net/ the word CAPTCHA is all caps in body text.>> image in the web.config file.
+>caption **Example 1**: Configure the HttpHandler that serves the CAPTCHA image in the web.config file.

 **XML**